chrbuchsteiner61/valuation_pre_shot/README.md

 # valuation_pre_shot

-Valuation of an element of your pre shot routine for each stroke
+Valuation of an element of your pre shot routine for each golf shot

+It is an app for golfers.

 Runs only on mobile devices.
 The app should be used on the golf course after each shot.